 Exotic car financing interest rates and payments

-Exotic car financing interest rates can range up to 10%, Bolian said.
-He said the average term is 72 to 84 months, though he doesn’t see 144-month terms as reckless, depending on the situation.
+Exotic car financing interest rates can reach up to 10.00%, Bolian says.
+He says the average term is 72 to 84 months, though he doesn’t see 144-month terms as reckless.

 Where to find exotic car financing

 It’s important to shop around for exotic car financing, so look at various manufacturers, online lenders, banks and credit unions.
 Many people who buy from a car dealer seek financing through the dealer.
 What dealers don’t disclose is that they can often raise your APR by two percentage points.